What Makes a Great Company Culture? Interview with Kadri Mäe

 Scoro head office opening

-Team Scoro is very social and close-knit even outside the office, so whenever someone graduates from university, completes a cycling marathon or organises a Staffordshire Terrier meetup – we’re always there to support.
+Team Scoro is very social and close-knit even outside the office, so whenever someone graduates from university, completes a cycling marathon or organizes a Staffordshire Terrier meetup – we’re always there to support.
 And not just on social media, but face-to-face.

 #TeamScoro on top of Hoher Göll (2,522 m) in the Berchtesgaden Alps

-According to a gallup, not only do close work friendships boost employee satisfaction by 50% – but those with a best friend at work are also seven times more likely to engage fully in their job.
+According to gallup, not only do close work friendships boost employee satisfaction by 50% – but those with a best friend at work are also seven times more likely to engage fully in their job.
 What are some ways the company focuses on team development?

 We love having breakfast together in the office.
 A nice meal with a hot cup of coffee, accompanied by planning for the day and an inevitable laugh is an excellent way to spend the morning and create bonds with your co-workers.

 Since Scorers are active and have a lot in common it’s no surprise they get along outside the office as well.
-The whole communication pattern is really different from the anonymous corporate communication, and it has an apparent effect on the team attitude.
+The whole communication pattern is really different from anonymous corporate communication, and it has an apparent effect on the team attitude.